bioinformed/glu-genetics/doc/modules/split.rst

 .. module:: split
    :synopsis: Split genotype data files

-The split module, predictably, is a utility to split a genotype file into subsets based on a mapping from sample and/or locus to a partition name.
+The :mod:`split` module is a utility to split a single genotype file into subsets based on a mapping from sample and/or locus to a partition name.
 In addition, large data sets can be split into smaller files, based on a maximum number of data rows per file.
 Also, see the :mod:`transform` module